The currency in Abu Dhabi, and in the UAE, is the UAE Dirham , which is written in the official abbreviation AED.

 Payments in Abu Dhabi

-Payment by credit card is very common in Abu Dhabi.
+Payment by credit card in Abu Dhabi is widely used .

 Credit cards and debt cards are accepted in major businesses, including restaurants and shops.

-Instead, you can pay the taxi only cash: when you take a taxi, is advisable to have at hand small bills.
+Instead, the taxi is usually paid cash: when you take a taxi, is advisable to have at hand small bills.

 Before leaving to Abu Dhabi, you should inquire at your bank about how to enable the use of your debit and/or your credit card in the UAE.